seanskggo72/tic-tac-toe-app/game_dev/README.md

 https://svg2jsx.com/

-2. Convert the JSX into react-native-svg component using the following site:
+2. Convert the JSX into react-native-svg component using the following site (tick the react native box):

 https://react-svgr.com/playground/

-Use that component to display SVG
+3. Use that component to display SVG